-For TFPA, new business is no longer available in the old system as of close of business October 19, 2018.
-Agent Gateway deployed Monday, October 22, 2018.
-Below are frequently asked questions about the new system.
+Below are frequently asked questions about Agent Gateway.
 Please refer to the agent training page for more information on using Agent Gateway.

 Please be aware of the following: